Mary Sutton, Countess of Home: Coldingham Priory and the Hirsel

 She disputed the ownership of lands of Coldingham Priory, and particularly the Northfield of Coldingham and the teinds of Auldcambus and Fast Castle, with Francis and John Stewart, sons of Francis Stewart, 5th Earl of Bothwell before the Privy Council of Scotland in 1620 and the issue continued in following years with interventions from James I and Charles I.

 The house and estate at the Hirsel was part of the lands of Coldstream Priory.
 William Ker, a younger brother of John Ker of Littledean, wrote to Francis Stewart, son of the Earl of Bothwell about the Priory lands in July 1632.
 According to Ker, Coldstream had been obtained by the crown lawyer Thomas Hamilton, Earl of Haddington.
 He worked to Lady Home's benefit regarding the teinds of the Hirsel estate during her son's minority.
 Ker described their interaction as collusion.
 He hoped that Sir Robert Ker could agree with the young Earl of Home about details of the Hirsel estate.

 Cockburnspath

-On 14 August 1634 she contracted with John Arnot, the postmaster of Cockburnspath near Dunglass castle that he would repair and rebuild the teind barn and barnyard of Cockburnspath and keep it in good order and have the use of it for 20 merks yearly, allowing her servants to use the barn to stack her teinds.
+On 14 August 1634, she contracted with John Arnot, the postmaster of Cockburnspath near Dunglass castle that he would repair and rebuild the teind barn and barnyard of Cockburnspath and keep it in good order and have the use of it for 20 merks yearly, allowing her servants to use the barn to stack her teinds.
 Lady Home paid the minister's stipend at Cockburnspath, in 1638 the minister was George Sydserf.

+A loan for the Scottish army

+In May 1644, the Countess of Home was able to lend £7,300 sterling towards the expenses of the Scottish Covenant army in Ireland.
+The merchant financier Robert Inglis accepted the loan and its equivalent in gold was sent to Carrickfergus Castle.
+The soldier Sir John Ruthven was involved in this transaction.

 Many sundry particular things

 Mary maintained houses in London and in Edinburgh, employing Nicholas Stone and Isaac de Caus to work on her house in Aldersgate, which was later known as Lauderdale House.
+This house was used by the Spanish ambassador Carlos Coloma in October 1635.
 She built a summerhouse at Twickenham Park and decorated it with blue gilt leather recycled from her Scottish houses.
-At Highgate she extended an existing building, which survives and is known as Lauderdale House.
+At Highgate she extended an existing house, obtained from the queen's silkman William Geere, which survives and is known as Lauderdale House.